-- The organisation is headed by a Superintendent in Junior Class-I rank.
+- The organization is headed by a Superintendent in Junior Class-I rank.
 There are four posts of permanent Curators.
-In addition two Curators-cum-Registering Officer posts are functioning at Cuttack and Berhampur, who look after the registration of antiquit5ies in their jurisdiction.
-The technical staff in the organisation consists of one Assistant Curator, one Junior Landscaping Architect, one Chemical Assistant, one Photographer, one Draughtsman and one Archaeological Assistant Engineer alongwith two posts of Conservation Assistant.
+In addition two Curators-cum-Registering Officer posts are functioning at Cuttack and Berhampur, who look after the registration of antiquities in their jurisdiction.
+The technical staff in the organization consists of one Assistant Curator, one Junior Landscaping Architect, one Chemical Assistant, one Photographer, one Draughtsman and one Archaeological Assistant Engineer along with two posts of Conservation Assistant.

 - Activities of Odisha State Archaeology

-Under the refurbishment programme of Tourism Department, Government of India, for which funds were received through the Department of Tourism, Government of Odisha the refurbishment work of the following monuments are being done.
+Under the refurbishment program of Tourism Department, Government of India, for which funds were received through the Department of Tourism, Government of Odisha the refurbishment work of the following monuments are being done.

 - Baladevjiu Temple, Kendrapara

 Survey of 220 monuments belonging to a period between 7th C.A.D. to 19th Century have been made in the different district during the last five years.